ONSdigital/survey-assist-api/docs/guide.md

 - Provides basic classification functionality
 - Suitable for testing and development
 - No additional parameters required
+- **Note**: Environment variables for data paths are no longer used

 **Full Datasets**: Uses complete datasets copied into the container during build
 - Provides comprehensive classification with full metadata